Rwanda Now: Healing the Grandchildren of Genocide

 Huffington Post story shows what happens when social-change activists from two continents ask what’s needed and then design sustainable solutions together.

 Julienne was just four during the 1994 genocide.
 She is HIV-positive and works as an artisan for this member-owned women’s collective through The Ihangane Project.
 Ihangane brought solar lighting to the health clinic where she gave birth safely without transmitting the virus to her 4-month-old son, Kingi; they also provide nutrition supplements for Kingi and gardening and nutrition training for Julienne.

-Ruli: Rwanda: Far up in the hills of central Africa in a village called Ruli, families live as do 90% of Rwandans, working the land.
+Ruli: Rwanda: Far up in the hills of central Africa in a village called Ruli, families live as do most Rwandans, working the land.
 To get to Ruli, you have to go off the map, over 2.5 hours of bumpy roads, winding your way northwest of Kigali; and you have to be willing to leap backward in time.
 Here, people live mired in the past, swinging hoes and hoisting water, centuries behind in infrastructure, yet also suffering the aftereffects of a more recent past — the 1994 Rwandan genocide.